Equations in virtually class 2 nilpotent groups: Introduction

 Since the 1960s, many papers have discussed algorithms to decide whether or not equations in a variety of different classes of groups admit solutions.
 An \textit{equation} with the variable set \(V\) in a group \(G\) has the form, \(w = 1\), for some element \(w \in G \ast F(V)\).
 A first major positive result in this area is due to Makanin, during the 1980s, when in a series of papers he proved that it is decidable whether a finite system of equations in a free group admits a solution \cites{Makanin_systems, Makanin_semigroups, Makanin_eqns_free_group}.
 Since then, Makanin's work has been extended to show the decidability of the satisfiability equations in hyperbolic groups, solvable Baumslag-Solitar groups, right-angled Artin groups and more \cites{dahmani_guirardel, eqns_RAAGs, diophantine_metabelian_grps}.

-Our primary focus in this paper will be single equations in virtually finitely generated class \(2\) nilpotent groups.
+Our primary focus in this paper will be single equations in virtually finitely generated class \(2\) nilpotent groups, where if \(\mathcal{P}\) is a property of groups, we say a group is \textit{virtually} \(\mathcal{P}\) if it has a finite-index subgroup with \(\mathcal{P}\).
 The \textit{single equation problem} in a group \(G\) is the decision question as to whether there is an algorithm for \(G\) that takes as input an equation \(w = 1\) in \(G\) and outputs whether or not \(w = 1\) admits a solution.
 Duchin, Liang and Shapiro proved that the single equation problem in finitely generated class \(2\) nilpotent groups with a virtually cyclic commutator subgroup is decidable \cite{duchin_liang_shapiro}.
 This is in contrast with the fact that the satisfiability of systems of equations in free nilpotent groups of class \(2\) is undecidable.
 The assumption that the commutator subgroup is virtually cyclic cannot be completely removed; Roman'kov gave an example of a finitely generated class \(2\) nilpotent group where it is undecidable whether equations of the form \([X_1, \ X_2] = g\), where \(g\) is a constant, admit solutions \cite{Romankov_commutators}.

 Our main result is to generalise Duchin, Liang and Shapiro's result to show that the single equation problem in virtually a finitely generated class \(2\) nilpotent group with a virtually cyclic commutator subgroup is decidable.
 This class includes the Heisenberg group and all higher Heisenberg groups.
-If \(\mathcal{P}\) is a property of groups, we say a group is \textit{virtually} \(\mathcal{P}\) if it has a finite-index subgroup with \(\mathcal{P}\).

-\begin{theorem_no_number}[\ref{virt_class_2_decidable_thm}] The single equation problem in virtually a group that is class \(2\) nilpotent group with a virtually cyclic commutator subgroup is decidable. \end{theorem_no_number}
+\begin{restatable}{thm}{mainthm} The single equation problem in virtually a group that is class \(2\) nilpotent group with a virtually cyclic commutator subgroup is decidable. \end{restatable}